xnao25/AMQs_858D/README.md

 ## Overview
 - This repository contains 2 major programs: Bloom Filter and Blocked Bloom Filter.
 More information about installation and usage can be found below.
+- The hash function used in bloom filter and blocked bloom filter are from [MurmurHash](https://github.com/aappleby/smhasher)
 ----------------------------

 ## Install